snehil002/Hindi-Seekho/Readme.md

 # Hindi Seekho
-Made by Snehil Kumar
+~ by Snehil Kumar

 > A Hindi Language Teaching App For Kids

-## Description
+> Find screenshots in the ss/ folder in the root
+directory.

+## About the App and How it works
+The Hindi language teaching Android app for kids -
+HindiSeekho.

 This App teaches kids the Hindi Language.

-There are 4 categories of words and sentences.
+The app has 4 categories, namely Numbers, Family,
+Colors, and Phrases.

-In each category, there are list of words.
+In each category, there are list of words according
+to its category.

 Each list item contains a Hindi Word, written in
-English.
-Each list item also contains the English translation
-of the Hindi word and an image of that word.
+English, the English translation of the Hindi
+word, and a small illustrative image on the left.

-When a list item is touched, the app plays its
+Each list item can be 'touched', to hear its Hindi
-Hindi pronunciation.
+pronunciation.

-## Screenshots
+## Skill Used
-Find screenshots in the ss/ folder in the root
-directory.
+Java, Android Studio, XML (UI design)